Skip to main content

 Contact Our Riverside County Employer Lawyer for Employers

-At the Law Office of Karen J. Sloat, APC, our California employment lawyer has extensive experience representing employers in wage and hour claims.
+At Sloat Law Group, our California employment lawyer has extensive experience representing employers in wage and hour claims.
 If you have any questions about “boot-up” time, we are here to help.
 Contact us today for a fully confidential, no obligation consultation.
 With a law office in Palm Desert, we represent employers in Riverside County and throughout the region.

 Sources: